PseudoDevs/IamGhost/abmd6.md

-Last updated: 2024-04-06 09:30:25
+Last updated: 2024-04-06 09:31:32
-Random Quote: There's always hope tomorrow'll be taco night. - Nicky Nichols
+Random Quote: By what right does the wolf judge the lion?  -  Jaime Lannister